The NHS Commissioning Board (NHS CB), which is known as NHS England, was established on 1st October 2012 as an executive non-departmental public body.

 The NHS Constitution sets out the rights for patients, public and staff.
 It outlines NHS commitments to patients and staff, and the responsibilities that the public, patients and staff owe to one another to ensure that the NHS operates fairly and effectively.
 All NHS bodies and private and third sector providers supplying NHS services are required by law to take account of the Constitution in their decisions and actions.

-The Department of Health has also produced supplements (including the NHS Constitution handbook) that explain in greater detail the rights and pledges contained in the Constitution.
+The Department of Health and Social Care has also produced supplements (including the NHS Constitution handbook) that explain in greater detail the rights and pledges contained in the Constitution.

 NHS Identity Guidelines: NHS logo use by pharmacies